2014 pro-Russian unrest in Ukraine: Further protests

-The mayor of Kharkiv, Hennadiy Kernes, granted freedom of the city to two Russian citizens at a session of the city council on 6 August.
+The mayor of Kharkiv, Hennadiy Kernes, granted freedom of the city to two Russian citizens at a session of the Kharkiv City Council on 6 August.
 This concerned some people in the city, causing about one-hundred people to protest outside city administration building.
 Police restrained the protesters, who attempted to force their way into the building.
 Protesters and the police negotiated, and eventually five protestors were allowed into the city administration to voice their grievances.
 Kharkiv remained calm for the next few days, until 10 August.
 On that day, about 150 people gathered outside the city administration and demanded an end to the government military operation in the Donbas region.
 A counter-protest was also held, with about 300 people voicing their support for the government military opposition, calling for the dissolution of the city administration, and the dismissal of the mayor.
 About one-hundred anti-Maidan-affiliated demonstrators gathered on Freedom Square to protest against corruption in Ukraine on 17 August.
 One of the speakers at the protest said that the best way to fight corruption was to create a "local regional government", as they said this would eliminate the need to "bribe the ministers in Kyiv".
 A concurrent protest in the same square saw 250 pro-Euromaidan demonstrators voice their support for lustration and against oligarchy.
-The pro-Euromaidan demonstrators also collected money for the Armed Forces of Ukraine, and for refugees fleeing the War in Donbas.
+The pro-Euromaidan demonstrators also collected money for the Armed Forces of Ukraine, and for refugees fleeing the war in Donbas.
 A Kharkiv court decision banned a planned 23 August joint rally of the Communist Party of Ukraine and the organization "South-East".
 "South-East" itself was banned on 20 August, because it was deemed to be "a threat to the sovereignty of Ukraine and the security of its people" by a Kharkiv court.
 About 500 people marched on 23 August in commemoration of the Day of the National Flag and the European Day of Remembrance for Victims of Stalinism and Nazism; one of their demands was the dissolution of the city administration.
 A peaceful gathering of Ukrainian unity activists was held outside the Russian consulate in Kharkiv on 28 August.
 Around 400 people attended the demonstration.
-Participants said they were concerned about Russia's intervention in the War in Donbas.
+Participants said they were concerned about Russia's intervention in the war in Donbas.
 The demonstration was later dispersed by the police after stun grenades were thrown at the consulate.